jmdeleon/docker-drupal/README.md

 * [Supervisor](http://supervisord.org/)
 * nano and vim

-When launched, the container will contain a ready-to-install Drupal site, with no database configured.
-You need to create a database by using Adminer off the web root at `/adminer.php`, selecting one of PostgreSQL, MySQL or SQLite, before kicking off a Drupal install.
+When launched, the container will contain a ready-to-install Drupal distribution, with no database configured.
+You need to first create a database by using Adminer off the web root at `/adminer.php`, then select one of PostgreSQL, MySQL or SQLite as a database, when kicking off a Drupal install.

 ### Passwords